helena-balabin/helena-balabin.github.io/_pages/values.md

 {% assign values = site.data.values | default: site.empty_array %}
 {% if values and values != empty %}

-<p class="mb-3" style="font-size: 1.1rem;">I know, I know, I am very aware that I am still early in my career, why would anyone care about my takes on fixing academia?
+<p class="mb-3" style="font-size: 1.1rem;">I know, I know, I am very aware that I am still early in my career, why would anyone care about my takes on academia?
 (And of course, I am not forcing anyone to read this.)
 However, I have realized that showing what I care about through how I approach work is far healthier for me than giving up.
 This non-exhaustive list serves both as a personal reflection and and a way to encourage open discussion while staying accountable.</p>
 <ul class="values-list" style="font-size: 1.05rem;">
   {% for item in values %}
     {% assign first_sentence = item %}